lihaokx/Parallelized-adaptive-integral-by-using-Simpson-rule-in-MPI4py/README.md

 6. **Q4b.ipynb** is to calculate the cell average of a function.

-To calculate the Parallelized-adaptive integral by using, I used the Simpson rule and Compoiste Simpson rule.
+To calculate the Parallelized-adaptive integral by using Simpson rule and Composite Simpson rule.
 The MPI module is MPI4py

 """
 This code uses the 1-D parallelized adaptive algorithm to calculate the integral of a funciton f.